drincoxyz/gmcl_rtmidi/README.md

 # gmod-midi

-This is a C++ module for [Garry's Mod](https://gmod.facepunch.com/) that provides realtime MIDI input / output to the in-game Lua API using the [RtMidi](https://www.music.mcgill.ca/~gary/rtmidi/index.html) C++ library.
+This is a C++ module for [Garry's Mod](https://gmod.facepunch.com/) that provides realtime MIDI input / output to the in-game Lua API using the [RtMidi](https://www.music.mcgill.ca/~gary/rtmidi/index.html) library.

+## Download

+Compiled binaries are available from [releases](https://github.com/drincoxyz/gmod-midi/releases).

 ## Documentation

-Documentation can be found on the [wiki](https://github.com/drincoxyz/gmod-midi/wiki).
+Documentation is available on the [wiki](https://github.com/drincoxyz/gmod-midi/wiki).

 ## License